Kinship Guardianship Assistance Payment (Kin-GAP) Program

 Out-of–State Kin-GAP Placements

-Under both the state and federally funded programs, Kin-GAP payment/benefits continue regardless of the state of residency in which the relative guardian and child reside.
-The payment will be based on the host state's rate, or the rate of the county/state which had court-ordered jurisdiction over the legal guardianship if it is determined that the host state rate cannot be paid.
-If child is eligible for a specialized care rate, the county with payment responsibility pays the host county's specialized care rate or its own specialized care rate if the host county has no specialized care system.
+Under both the State and Federally funded programs, Kin-GAP payment/benefits continue regardless of the State in which the relative guardian and child reside.
+The payment will be based on the host State's rate, or the rate of the County/State which had court-ordered jurisdiction over the legal guardianship if it is determined that the host state rate cannot be paid.
+If the child is eligible for a specialized care rate, the County with payment responsibility pays the host County's specialized care rate or its own specialized care rate if the host county has no specialized care system.

 A child who is under the jurisdiction of the California juvenile court system and is placed with an out-of-state relative is eligible for the Kin-GAP Program, if all eligibility requirements are met.